Prononame/Optional-Project-CocktailBeat-Website/Readme.md

-Here’s a simple, clear **GitHub README** template including installation, usage, and features — all concise and beginner-friendly:

----

 # CocktailBeat

 CocktailBeat is a Flask web app that lets you search for cocktails or get random cocktail recipes using TheCocktailDB API.
 It shows ingredients, instructions, and images in a clean interface.